 Application and Admission

-- 6 credit points (180 hours) in general/cognitive psychology, and
+- 6 ECTS credit points (180 hours) in general/cognitive psychology, and

-- 5 credit points (150 hours) in biological psychology/neurosciences.
+- 5 ECTS credit points (150 hours) in biological psychology/neurosciences.

-Students may have to catch up on missing competencies in additional modules (maximally up to 6 credits).
-The completion of the experimental work needs to be proven upon application.
+Students may have to catch up on missing competencies in statistics in an additional module.
+The completion of the experimental work and the competencies in general/cognitive psychology and biological psychology/neuroscience need to be proven upon application.

 Applicants whose mother tongue is not English must produce a proof of English proficiency.
 English proficiency can be proven by a Bachelor's degree with English as the language of instruction completed in a country with English or German as official language.
 Otherwise a certified proof of English language skills at a B2 level is needed (not older than two years).
 A test from a language centre of a German university is accepted.

-Further details on the English language requirements (including a reference table for the different tests) can be found on the website of the registrar's office.
+Further details on the English language requirements (including a reference table for the different tests) can be found on the website of the Admissions office.

 Knowledge of German is not necessary for admission.